-16. CONSEQUENCES
+22. CONSEQUENCES

-A breach of this Policy may result in disciplinary action being taken by the Company, up to and including termination.
+A breach of this Policy may result in disciplinary action being taken by the Company.
 A breach of any anti-discrimination laws may result (among other things) in external legal action being initiated.

-17. ASSISTANCE
+23. ASSISTANCE

 Need Help?
-Any queries in relation to this Policy or its implementation should be directed in the first instance to your Supervisor/Manager or Human Resources Adviser, or to the relevant HR Manager.
+Any queries in relation to this Policy or its implementation should be directed in the first instance to your Supervisor/Manager or Human Resources Adviser, or to the Head of Human Resources.